This post covers several fun things to see and do for Halloween in New Orleans. Most of these events and activities take place annually.

 In addition to pumpkin patches, you might also want to consider going to a corn maze.
 One of the best in Louisiana is the Cajun Country Corn Maze.

-But unfortunately due to heavy rains, corns were not planted and the event is postponed to 2023.
+But unfortunately, due to heavy rains, corn was not planted last year and the event was postponed.

 This attraction has been a community staple for over 40 years, and it’s a great family activity to enjoy with your kids.